• Skip to primary navigation

 NEED MORE GOODNESS?
 Follow me on Facebook, Instagram, Pinterest, and Twitter for great recipes, entertaining ideas and more!

-ebelskiver recipe in a big bowl with powdered sugar
+authentic Ebelskiver recipe on a plate with powdered sugar

 Prep Time: 10 minutes mins